peroxyacetic/glowie-archive/README.md

 # Arch Installation Script

-This Script installs a full Arch Linux system with the BSPWM Window Manager and Polybar.
+This Script installs a full Arch Linux system with a custom Rice and BSPWM + Polybar.

----

 ## Boot Arch ISO